ComradDoge/DogeEU4/README.md

 - Production buildings nerfed 100/200/400 > 0.75/1.5/300.
 - Coastal category buildings no longer give +1 local_num_of_buildings.
 - Tweaked the government building effect on ship time/cost and development edict.
+- Monuments have had a cleanup, with images changed and some monuments removed or integrated into others.
 - Manufactories scaling mechanic changed +1GP per 10 total development > +1GP per 5 production development.
 - Government buldings tweaked.
 Removed non-governing related modifiers and added +1 num_of_allowed_buildings so it's less annoying to build.